 Zoos are a lot different now from the old days when bored animals paced around bare cages.
-A lot of that is due to what's called enrichment, and there's a lot pet owners can learn from what zoos do.
+A lot of that is due to what's called enrichment, and there's a lot pet owners can learn from what

 "We provide enrichment to our animals every day," says Tad Schoffner of Cleveland Metroparks Zoo.
 "We want to evoke natural behaviors from our animals, so we need to determine what those behaviors are.
 What do wild animals do in the wild?
 What takes up their day?"

 One answer to that question is that a big part of an animal's day is taken up finding food.
 Schoffner saw this when the gorillas' diet was changed from one based around a biscuit-type food to a more natural one that is mostly greens.